roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 #### Description
 > Dee Dee,
-Please check in on your brother's lab at dexterslab.web.2019.nactf.com We know his username is Dexter, but we don't know his password!
+Please check in on your brother's lab at http://dexterslab.web.2019.nactf.com We know his username is Dexter, but we don't know his password!
 Maybe you can use a SQL injection?
 Mom + Dad

 #### Solution
-A basic SQL Injection `' or 1=1#` and we got **flag**
+Use a basic SQL Injection `' or 1=1#` and we got **flag**.

 #### Flag
 `nactf{1nj3c7ion5_ar3_saf3_in_th3_l4b}`